recraft-ai/mcp-recraft-server/README.md

   </a>
 </div>

-This is an MCP ([Model Context Protocol](https://modelcontextprotocol.io/)) server integrating MCP clients with [Recraft AI](https://recraft.ai/)'s raster- and vector-image operations:
+This is an MCP ([Model Context Protocol](https://modelcontextprotocol.io/)) server integrating MCP clients with [Recraft](https://recraft.ai/)'s raster- and vector-image operations:

 - raster and vector image generation
 - raster and vector image editing